tesselle/aion/README.md

 the sampling of the observation time is (in most cases) not constant.

-**aion** provides a system of classes and methods to represent and work with such time-series.
+**aion** provides a system of classes and methods to represent and work with such time-series (and time intervals).
 Dates are represented as *rata die* (Reingold and Dershowitz 2018), i.e. the number of days since 01-01-01 (Gregorian), with negative values for earlier dates.
 This allows to represent dates independently of any calendar: it makes calculations and comparisons easier.

 Once a time series is created with **aion**, any calendar can be used for printing or plotting data (defaults to Gregorian Common Era; see